nginx/nginx-directive-reference/reference-converter/README.md

 The atom feed at <http://hg.nginx.org/nginx.org/atom-log> will tell us if there is updated content.

-A scheduled github pipeline will ensure we have up-to-date reference information.
+A scheduled github pipeline ensures that we have up-to-date reference information.

 ```mermaid
 flowchart